 Roll the dough until it is about 1/4 inch thick.
 Cut out shapes (I used this cookie cutter) and place on the prepared cookie sheet.
 Bake at 350 degrees for 9-11 minutes, or until just barely golden on the edges of the cookies.
 Let cookies cool on the pan for a few minutes before moving to a wire rack.

-Many gluten free flour blends work well in this recipe, including Namaste Perfect Flour Blend, Bob's Red Mill 1-to1 Gluten Free Blend, King Arthur Gluten Free Multi Purpose Flour, and Trader Joe's Gluten Free Blend.
+Many gluten free flour blends work well in this recipe, including Namaste Perfect Flour Blend, Enjoy Life Gluten Free Flour, and Now Foods All-Purpose Gluten Free Flour.
 You can also use regular flour if you don't need to be gluten free.

 What will you be baking this Easter?